 In late 2004, due in part to failing health, my parents moved to Grosse Isle, Michigan, a nice suburb south of Detroit where their oldest daughter lives.
 Then, in September, 2006, Mom died after what was not expected to be a life-threatening operation.
 The tributes that mom's family and friends wrote for her are at this page.

 Things later came full circle for Dad recently, when one of Mom and Dad's last living friends from Donnelsville passed away in April, 2007.
 Dad returned to the funeral, driven by my oldest sister, who still has friends in the area.

 Dad passed away in April, 2011.
 He is buried in Edmore, Michigan, next to Mom.

-For questions, comments, suggestions, trouble reports, etc. about this play or about this web page, please contact us.
+For questions, comments, suggestions, trouble reports, etc. about this page or this site, please contact us.